Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ### -SecurityProfile
 Specifies the security related properties used to create a secure cluster.
-You can alternatively use the Add-AzureRmHDInsightSecurityProfile cmdlet.
+You can alternatively use the Add-AzHDInsightSecurityProfile cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightSecurityProfile